sparkutils/kogito-4-spark/docs/getting_started/running_on_databricks.md

 The aim is to have explicit support for LTS', other interim versions may be supported as needed.

-## Running on Databricks Runtime 16.3
+## Running on Databricks Runtime 16.4

+Databricks supports both 2.12 and 2.13 scala versions for 16.4, ensure the correct runtime is used.

 ## Testing out kogito-4-spark via Notebooks

-You can use the appropriate runtime kogito-4-spark_testshade artefact jar (e.g. [DBR 11.3](https://s01.oss.sonatype.org/content/repositories/releases/com/sparkutils/quality_testshade_11.3.dbr_3.3_2.12/)) from maven to upload into your workspace / notebook env (or add via maven).
+You can use the appropriate runtime kogito-4-spark_testshade artefact jar (e.g. [DBR 16.4](https://s01.oss.sonatype.org/content/repositories/releases/com/sparkutils/kogito-4-spark_testshade_16.3.dbr_3.5_2.12/0.0.1-RC14/kogito-4-spark_testshade_16.3.dbr_3.5_2.12-0.0.1-RC14.jar)) from maven to upload into your workspace / notebook env (or add via maven).
 When using Databricks make sure to use the appropriate _Version.dbr builds.

 Then using: